JarrinseCubillo/Javascript_Development/README.md

 # Javascript Development ![My Skills](https://skillicons.dev/icons?i=html,css,js)
 This is a project where several small JavaScript solutions have been developed to improve and expand my knowledge as a developer.
+## Note: Click on each project's icon to redirect and display each of the apps
 The projects included here:

 **Basic Calculator**: A basic calculator that can perform mathematical operations.